srikanishk-senagana/privacy-preserving-ml-evaluation/README.md

 * Increasing privacy (lower ε) reduces membership inference attack success
 * Stronger privacy guarantees may impact model performance
 * Provides a comparative analysis between Opacus and TensorFlow Privacy
+* The experiments show how privacy settings can affect both model utility and privacy-risk evaluation

+---

+## Limitations

+* The evaluation is performed on the UCI Adult dataset and a single MLP architecture.
+* Results depend on the selected training configuration and privacy settings.
+* The implemented Membership Inference Attacks represent relatively simple attack scenarios.
+* The results should be interpreted within the scope of this experiment rather than as a general benchmark of Differential Privacy.
+* Privacy and utility results may vary across datasets, model architectures, training configurations, and attack methodologies.

 ---